BA211 Principles of Accounting I

 - Welcome to Principles of Accounting, probably one of the most useful courses of study for any student wanting to clarify their thinking about business and financial decision-making.
 BA211 is essential for those planning a career in accounting, but will be necessary for anyone that truly wants to understand how businesses measure their performance and financial condition.

-Additionally, you will find that you are much better able to frame issues regarding personal financial decisions.
+Additionally, you will find that you are much better able to frame the issues bearing on personal financial decisions.
 Few courses can claim so many practical benefits.

 - Course Specific Requirements: